Minimum prerequisites for admission to Dr Vodder Ireland MLD courses

 UPDATED MARCH 2026

 Meadbh Mac Sweeney, Director of The Lymph Clinic, facilitates and teaches a postgraduate course in Manual Lymph Drainage (MLD)and Decongestive Lymphatic Therapy (DLT).
-The post-graduate training offered by the The Lymph Clinic is the only Dr Vodder certified programme on Manual Lymph Drainage in Ireland and Meadbh is the only certified teacher in the country.
+The post-graduate training offered by the Dr Vodder School Ireland (DVSIrl) is the only MLD / CDT training certified by the Dr Vodder Academy International in Ireland and Meadbh is the only certified Dr Vodder teacher in the country.

 HEALTH CARE PROFESSIONAL TRAINING